• Products

 Set a stop loss: Once you've made a trade, it's crucial to put a stop loss to reduce your losses in case the share market swings against you.
 This might be positioned below a support level.

-Set a target: Traders might target a certain price level of a stock using a signal or by finding a resistance level.
+Set a target: You might target a certain price level of a stock using a signal or by finding a resistance level.

-Risk management: Traders should also limit the amount of their positions and abstain from excessive trading.
+Risk management: You should also limit the amount of your positions and abstain from excessive trading.

 The double bottom is one of the most reliable reversal patterns.
 Its shape is similar to the letter "W" because it has almost two equal “lowest points”.
 These points lie at short distances from a modest peak.

 The inverted hammer confirms a double bottom pattern at the “second bottom” of this chart.
 Both signs point to a market uptrend.
-To go long, a trader must wait until the market closes above the crest of the inverted hammer.
+To go long, you must wait until the market closes above the crest of the inverted hammer.

 V-Bottom